kaohlive/com.govee.developer/README.txt

 Then after installing this app you can set the API key in the app settings.
 Then you can add the Govee devices.

-Supprted devices
-Currently the app supports the:
-H6054 - Flow Pro Light Bar
-H6199 - Immersion TV Strip Light

-I will be adding more devices, for special requests please drop me a note.

 Limitations
 The Govee API does only allow basic light operations, these are: turn on/off